 I Live, No Longer I won four First Place 2018 Catholic Press Association Book Awards in the categories of Spirituality, Hardcover; Spirituality, Softcover; Theology; and Scripture, Popular Studies.
 I Live, No Longer I also was awarded the gold medal for Spirituality in the 2018 Illumination Book Awards, and won the category of Religion: Christianity in the 2017 American Book Fest Best Book Awards.
 O Garden-Dweller won 2nd Place in the category of Poetry in the 2018 Catholic Press Association Book Awards.

-Her poems can be found in or are forthcoming in America, The Christian Century, The Windhover, The Penwood Review, Faith Hope and Fiction, PILGRIM: A Journal of Catholic Experience, NonBinary Review, Plum Tree Tavern, ALTARWORK and Riddled with Arrows.
+Her poems can be found in or are forthcoming in America, The Christian Century, Anglican Theological Review, The Windhover, The Penwood Review, Faith Hope and Fiction, PILGRIM: A Journal of Catholic Experience, NonBinary Review, Plum Tree Tavern, ALTARWORK and Riddled with Arrows.
+Her poetry has been nominated for the Best of the Net and the Pushcart Prize.
 Her essay “The Brightness of Bones” was featured in Spirituality.
 Laura has spoken on a range of topics including Paul’s spirituality, the Christological hymns, the paradox of the cross, Carmelite spirituality, and spirituality and creative writing.

 Laura earned a B.A. from Rice University in Houston, Texas, a J.D. from the University of California, Los Angeles School of Law, and a M.A. in theology from St. John’s Seminary in Camarillo, California.
 She is a professed Third Order Carmelite.
 She lives in Southern California with her family.